 By Erinne Ong

-When the COVID-19 pandemic hit, 30 percent of digital users in Singapore came online for the first time.
-Even long after the pandemic, the evolution of technology will continue to shape society, allowing us to connect with family and expand our businesses beyond borders or access essential services with a few clicks on a touchscreen.
+The COVID-19 pandemic has accelerated the pace of Singapore's digitalisation, with 30 per cent of digital users coming online for the first time.
+Even long after the pandemic, the evolution of technology and digital solutions will continue to shape society, allowing us to connect with family and expand our businesses beyond borders or access essential services with a few clicks on a touchscreen.

-To help communities embrace digital, the Digital for Life movement was officially announced at the launch of the President’s Challenge 2021 last 8 February 2021.
-With President Halimah Yacob as patron, the movement seeks to raise S$10 million to fund activities promoting digital inclusion, literacy and wellness.
+To help communities embrace digital solutions, the Digital for Life movement was officially announced at the launch of the President’s Challenge 2021 last 8 February 2021.
+With President Halimah Yacob as a patron, the movement seeks to raise S$10 million to fund activities promoting digital inclusion, literacy, and wellness.

 Spotlighting the organisations and individuals championing these initiatives, the annual Infocomm Media Development Authority (IMDA) Partners’ Appreciation event took place on 30 March 2021.
 By celebrating ongoing efforts, the ceremony aimed to invigorate participation in more community-led projects for digital inclusion.